cairo-book/cairo-book/src/ch14-03-contract-events.md

 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:event}}
 ```

-Each event variant has to be a struct of the same name as the variant, and each variant needs to implement the `starknet::Event` trait itself.
+Each variant of the `Event` enum has to be a struct or an enum of structs, with the same name as the variant, and each variant needs to implement the `starknet::Event` trait itself.
 Moreover, the members of these variants must implement the `Serde` trait (_c.f._ [Appendix C: Serializing with Serde](./appendix-03-derivable-traits.html#serializing-with-serde)), as keys/data are added to the event using a serialization process.
+If a variant of the `Event` enum is an enum of structs, it must be annotated with the `#[flat]` attribute.

 The auto-implementation of the `starknet::Event` trait will implement the `append_keys_and_data` function for each variant of our `Event` enum.
 The generated implementation will append a single key based on the variant name (`StoredName`), and then recursively call `append_keys_and_data` in the impl of the `Event` trait for the variant’s type.